-- the choice of a particular experimental procedure and sample size.
-Prerequisites: MATH 1337, 1338, and 2339, or equivalent. - STAT 5344 (3).
+STAT 5344 (3).
 STATISTICAL QUALITY CONTROL.
 Statistics and simple probability are introduced in terms of problems that arise in manufacturing; their application to control of manufacturing processes.
-Acceptance sampling in terms of standard sampling plans: MIL-STD 105, MIL-STD 414, Dodge-Romig plans, continuous sampling plans, etc. Prerequisites: STAT 4340 or 5340. - STAT 5350 (3).
+Acceptance sampling in terms of standard sampling plans: MIL-STD 105, MIL-STD 414, Dodge-Romig plans, continuous sampling plans, etc. Prerequisites: STAT 4340 or STAT 5340.

+STAT 5350 (3).
 INTRODUCTORY ECONOMETRICS.
 The basic concepts of econometrics and, in particular, regression analysis, with topics geared to first-time regression users.
-Prerequisites: Graduate standing or C- or better in the following: MATH 1309 or 1337; ECO 3301; and ITOM 2305 or STAT 2301, 2331, or 4340. - STAT 5370 (3).
+Prerequisites: Graduate standing or C- or better in the following: MATH 1309 or 1337; ECO 3301; and ITOM 2305 or STAT 2301, 2331, or 4340.

+STAT 5370 (3).
 SURVEY SAMPLING.
 Covers principles of planning and conducting surveys: simple random sampling; stratified and systematic subsampling; means, variances, and confidence limits; finite population correction; sampling from binomial populations; and margin of error and sample-size determination.
+Prerequisite: STAT 2301 or 2331.

-Prerequisites: STAT 2301 (or 2331), 5304. - STAT 5371 (3).
+STAT 5371 (3).
 EXPERIMENTAL STATISTICS I. Noncalculus development of fundamental statistical techniques, including hypothesis testing for population means and proportions, analysis of variance, factorial designs, and linear regression.
 Covers obtaining sample sizes during the planning stages of research studies and emphasizes interpretation of results from analysis with SAS statistical software.

-Corequisite: STAT 5304. - STAT 5372 (3).
+STAT 5372 (3).
 EXPERIMENTAL STATISTICS II.
 Extension of techniques in STAT 5371 to multivariate data.
 Multiple linear regression, multivariate analysis of variance, canonical regression, and principal components analysis.
 Emphasizes interpretation of results from analysis with SAS.
+Prerequisite: STAT 5371.

-Prerequisites: STAT 5304, 5371. - STAT 5373 (3).
+STAT 5373 (3).
 MATHEMATICAL STATISTICS WITH APPLICATIONS.
 Similar to STAT 4340 but designed for students in the M.S. in applied statistics and data analytics program or for undergraduate students planning to take the 4+1 option to obtain an M.S. with a major in applied statistics and data analytics or to pursue a graduate degree in statistics.
-Prerequisites: MATH 1337.
-1338. - STAT 5374 (3).
+Prerequisites: MATH 1337, 1338.

+STAT 5374 (3).
 MATHEMATICAL STATISTICS II.
 Second course in mathematical statistics.
 Topics include order statistics, limiting distributions, central limit theorem, point estimation, testing statistical hypotheses, Bayesian procedures, and nonparametric methods.
+Prerequisite: STAT 5373 (or STAT 4340 with permission of instructor).

-Prerequisite: STAT 5373. - STAT 5375 (3).
+STAT 5375 (3).
 ECONOMIC AND BUSINESS FORECASTING.
 This course presents methods used by economists to forecast economic and business trends.
 Statistical procedures for evaluating the usefulness of these methods are also discussed.
 Illustrative examples include forecasting GNP, interest rates, and unemployment.
-Prerequisites: C- or better in ECO 3301 and one of the following: STAT 2301, 2331, or 4340; or ITOM 2305 or equivalent; or graduate standing. - STAT 5377 (3).
+Prerequisites: C- or better in ECO 3301 and one of the following: STAT 2301, 2331, or 4340; or ITOM 2305 or equivalent; or graduate standing.

+STAT 5377 (3).
 STATISTICAL DESIGN AND ANALYSIS OF EXPERIMENTS.
 Introduction to statistical principles in the design and analysis of industrial experiments.
 Completely randomized, randomized complete and incomplete block, Latin square, and Plackett-Burman screening designs.
 Complete and fractional factorial experiments.
 Descriptive and inferential statistics.
 Analysis of variance models.
 Mean comparisons.
-Prerequisite: STAT 4340 or 5371, or permission of instructor. - STAT 5380 (3).
+Prerequisite: STAT 4340 or 5371, or permission of instructor.

+STAT 5380 (3).
 DATA MINING TECHNIQUES FOR ECONOMISTS.
 A study of data mining techniques used by economists in the fields of applied economics, marketing, finance, and statistics.
 These techniques include classification methods (logistic models, classification trees, neural networks), affinity analysis (association rules), and data reduction and exploration methods (principal components and k-means clustering).
 Prerequisites: C- or better in ECO 5350 and one of the following: STAT 2301, 2331, or 4340; or ITOM 2305 or equivalent; or graduate standing.